Five Stories That Matter in Michigan This Week – February 28, 2025

 The scope of litigation under FLSA—at least in states within the Sixth Circuit—is limited in terms of size and geography, and as a result employers will likely enjoy reduced expense and liabilities of “out of state” employees who lack personal jurisdiction where the company is headquartered.
 It prevents employees from forum shopping to provide the “ideal” federal court to hear their claims.

-If you have any questions about this case, or questions about the FLSA more generally, please contact Aaron Davis or your Fraser Trebilcock attorney.
+If you have any questions about this case, or questions about the FLSA more generally, please contact your Fraser Trebilcock attorney.

 Sixth Circuit Allows Professor to Move Forward with Lawsuit Alleging University’s Preferred-Pronoun Policy Violates his Constitutional Rights